-Cannaregio Castello Dorsoduro Giudecca San Marco San Polo Santa Croce
+Cannaregio Castello Dorsoduro San Marco San Polo Santa Croce Giudecca

-Some books have proven invaluable, these are...
+Some books and people have proven invaluable, they are...

 Guide books